mcore1976/smartmetering/README.md

 When a text message is sent to SIM card used within SIM800L module, the MCU ATTINY 2313 reads digital data from sensor DHT22 and sends response SMS to sender mobile.

 The ATTINY 2313 and SIM800L are both put into sleep mode when there is no incoming messages so the power consumption is below 4mA.
+ATTINY interrupt pin INT0 is connected to SIM800L pin RING/RI as a wakeup signal.
+Pin RI/RING goes low when there is incoming text message on the SIM.
+ATTINY wakes up and wakes up SIM800L module.
+That allows to conserve energy and ensures longest lifetime.
 SIM800L should be first configured to work on serial port with speed 9600bps.

 The device can be powerd from 3xAA bateries or combination of LiIon 3.7V rechargable battery and 4V Solar Cell so it can be put outdoor.